newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/elevator-registration_1.md

 > * An elevator registration number
 >

-> **What if I don't register my elevator device?**
+> **What if I don't register my elevator device(s)?**
 >
-> You will not be able to get a Certificate of Occupancy or Approval for your space.
-Also, you will not be able to alter or modify the device without a registration.
+> You will not be able to operate or modify the elevator device(s) without a registration.
+Also, if it is a newly-installed device(s), you will not be able to get a `Certificate of Occupancy or Approval|certificate-occupancy` for your space.